 Analog Hybrids with Auto Nulling

 The 2-wire-to-4-wire hybrids provide low noise, low distortion, good frequency response, and high return-loss ("nulling"), even when presented with a wide range of party-line conditions.
 Unlike telephone-line ("POTS") oriented DSP-based hybrid circuits, the Model 5132's analog circuitry maintains extended frequency response.
 With this wide audio bandwidth, natural-sounding voice signals can be sent to, and received from, the connected party-line user devices.
-This bandwidth also allows high-frequency "call light" and "mic kill" signals to pass through to connected 4-wire equipment.
+This bandwidth also allows high-frequency "call light" and "mic kill" signals to pass through to connected equipment.

 The Model 5132's sophisticated auto nulling function uses analog circuitry under microprocessor control to achieve significant trans-hybrid loss.
 This return-loss "null" is achieved by making a series of software-directed adjustments to account for the resistive, inductive, and capacitive conditions that are present on the connected party-line user devices and associated cabling, as well as, if present, a connected external intercom circuit.
-Whenever a user presses the Model 5132's auto null button digital circuitry adjusts the 2-wire-to-4-wire hybrids to achieve their maximum return-loss for both interface channels.
+Whenever a user presses the Model 5132's Auto Null pushbutton digital circuitry adjusts the 2-wire-to-4-wire hybrids to achieve their maximum return-loss for both interface channels.
 The nulling process is automatic, lasting less than 15 seconds, and only takes place upon user request.
 The resulting null parameters are stored in non-volatile memory.

 Audio Inputs and Outputs

-Two analog line-level inputs and two outputs are associated with the 4-wire portion of the Model 5132's circuitry.
+Two analog line-level inputs and outputs are associated with the "4-wire" audio portion of the Model 5132's circuitry.
 These are intended to interconnect with a variety of devices, including matrix intercom systems, audio-over-fiber transport systems, and specialized audio equipment.
 The audio input and output circuitry is electronically balanced and capacitor coupled to minimize the chance that hum, noise, or interfacing issues will occur.
 The two Model 5132 versions allow compatibility with equipment that supports SMPTE (+4 dBu) and EBU (0 dBu) analog audio level standards.

 The Model 5132 contains four 5-segment LED level meters.
 Two meters display the level of the signals being received from the party-line channels and two display the level being sent to the party-line channels.
 At the time of installation and setup the meters are invaluable in helping to confirm correct operation.
 During normal operation the meters offer rapid confirmation of the audio signals flowing into and out of the module.
 Four additional LED indicators are also provided offering status indications of the internal party-line power supply, pin 2 status, auto null, and remote control data functions.